Jeyaa-NKS/Gene-Cluster-Analysis/README.md

 Data Cleaning: Data cleaning involved checking for missing values, handling object features, and extracting numerical features.
 The datasets were merged and split into training and test sets.

 Feature Scaling: Standardization (scaling) of the features was performed to ensure that each feature has a mean of 0 and a standard deviation of 1.

+## Exploratory Data Analysis

+Principal Component Analysis (PCA): PCA was applied to reduce the dimensionality of the data while retaining 90% of the explained variance.
+The cumulative explained variance was visualized.